-Daniel co-founded Hummingbird in November 2005.
+Daniel co-founded Hummingbird Resources Plc in November 2005.
 After graduating from Nottingham University he worked for Accenture Management Consultants until he joined the Betts family business in 2000.
 Daniel has worked at Betts Metals whilst also being instrumental in establishing a number of natural resource entities in Uganda, Namibia, Sierra Leone, Mauritania and Peru.
 Founded in 1760, the family business has a long history of trading across the world and dealing in all areas of the precious metal industry.
 In addition to the background of a two hundred and fifty year old family business in smelting, refining and dealing in bullion, he has over a decade’s direct personal experience in the precious metal industry.

 Tom Hill (Director)